 Mobile Affordable Meal Service

 The Mobile Affordable Meal Service (MAMS) provides meals (the same menu as Mobile Meals) five days a week for individuals who pay a fee for the service.
 There are no public funds involved and no eligibility requirements.
-The Senior Nutrition Program administers MAMS, and meals are delivered by the CAC Transit Program and volunteers.
+The Senior Nutrition Program administers MAMS, and meals are delivered by the CAC Transit Program or volunteers.

 MAMS has helped meet the needs of individuals who are not eligible for Mobile Meals because they are too young or because their situation does not meet the criterion that there is no one in the home who can cook.
 Family members will sometimes order MAMS to be delivered to their older relative while the family is at work or for people who are temporarily unable to cook for themselves while they recover from an illness or an injury.